 Overall, after a few break-in runs of 1-5 miles, these shoes really began to feel comfortable and I began to appreciate the different fitting styles.

-These are a moderately cushioned ride with a high road feel and a heel drop of 6mm.
+These are moderately cushioned ride with a high road feel and a heel drop of 6mm.
 If you primarily run on asphalt or concrete and are not a minimalist runner, these would not be the ideal shoe for you.